Frazilpop/CLInt/README.md

 The controller is read natively via XInput.
 Keyboard works too.

-## Install

-Put this folder anywhere and run
-`Install.bat`.
-The installer copies the icon to `%LOCALAPPDATA%\CLInt`

 ## HotKey

-On launch there is the option to bind a global hardware key that opens/hides the CLInt menu from anywhere: this requires AutoHotkey v2, which is installed if you agree, asks you to **press the shortkut key you want**, and wires it up.
-This can be skipped and the desktop shortcut alone is a complete install.
+During installation there is the option to bind a global hardware key that opens/hides the CLInt menu from anywhere: this requires AutoHotkey v2, which is installed if you agree.
+This can be skipped if you're prefer, and CLInt can still be loaded from the desktop shortcut.

 ## Updating

 **SETTINGS → Check for updates**, then press A. Git installs update via git pull.
+Optionally check for new updates on launch.